Tajikistan and Pakistan

 Day 7:

-A flexible morning depending on our success the previous day, before we head north into the Himalaya.
-An excellent new motorway takes us much of the way before we suddenly hit narrow, windy roads as we enter the Kaghan valley.
+A flexible morning depending on our success the previous day, but we do plan formornings birding somewhere around Margalla Hills once again, before we head north into the Himalaya.
+An excellent new motorway takes us much of the way before we suddenly hit narrow, windy roads as we enter the Kaghan valley for the last third of the journey, for two nights.
+There are no birding opportunities on the way, so we’ll make the most of our time either around Islamabad, or have some afternoon birding at Shogran.
+Night at Shogran.

 Day 11: